Child protection

 What is child abuse?

 Child abuse falls into several different categories.
-These can include the following:

-- Emotional abuse – ongoing emotional maltreatment of a child including rejection, constantly threatening or criticising a child so that they feel unloved and worthless.
-This can also include exposure to domestic abuse in the home.
+- Emotional abuse - ongoing emotional maltreatment of a child including rejection, constantly threatening or criticising a child so that they feel unloved and worthless.
+This can also include exposure to domestic abuse in the home

-- Sexual abuse – forcing or persuading a child to take part in sexual activities, including inappropriate touching, kissing or sexual intercourse.
-This can also involve causing a child to look at or be involved in pornographic material.
+- Sexual abuse - forcing or persuading a child to take part in sexual activities, including inappropriate touching, kissing or sexual intercourse.
+This can also involve causing a child to look at or be involved in pornographic material

-- Exploitation – using a child for gain, either sexual or criminal.
+- Exploitation - using a child for gain either sexual or criminal

-- Neglect – failure to care for a child’s basic daily needs including food, clothing, medical care, shelter, keeping them safe, education and nurturing.
+- Neglect - failure to care for a child’s basic daily needs including food, clothing, medical care, shelter, keeping them safe, education and nurturing

 Signs to look out for

-- unusual injuries, including bruises, burns, fractures, bite marks or signs of self-harm
+- unusual injuries including bruises, burns, fractures, bite marks or signs of self-harm

 - consistently poor hygiene, poor living conditions or inappropriate clothing

-- appearing withdrawn, guarded, anxious or frightened, particularly around certain individual
+communicating aggressively or using sexual language - appearing withdrawn, guarded, anxious or frightened, particularly around certain individuals

 - hearing or seeing shouting, violence or intimidation